the-mhdi/Ethereum-Middle-Client/README.md

 1. Developer Prepares the Extension, the extension should be compilable to an arithmetic circuit (R1CS/QAP)
 2. serializeed the constraint system to a canonical blob.
       * what do i mean by canonical blob ?
-        A byte-serialized representation of a build artifact that every Middle Node can hash to the same value. we MIGHT define a VerifierBinary struct in our design :
+        A byte-serialized representation of a build artifact that every Middle Node can hash to the same value. we use WASM we MIGHT define a VerifierBinary struct in our design :

             type VerifierBinary struct {